thisisnotgcsar/rclone4gdrive/readme.md

 	Once installation is complete, rclone4gdrive will start its execution and begin backing up and downloading files from Google Drive into your `$HOME/gdrive/` directory.

 ## Usage
+> Your `~/gdrive/` directory is effectively a real-time view of your Google Drive root directory.
+Everything inserted, modified, or deleted within `~/gdrive/` will be transparently synchronized to your configured Google Drive location.
+This works both ways—changes made on Google Drive will also sync back to your local `~/gdrive/` directory.

 After installation, you can use the following commands:
 ```sh
 rclone4gdrive status        # Show sync and service status